 The two MEN1-related endocrine tumor types most likely to become malignant are:

 Almost all individuals with a germline MEN1 mutation will develop features of the condition.
-Approximately 50 percent of individuals with MEN1 will develop features associated with MEN1 by age 20 years, and over 95 percent of individuals with MEN1 will develop features by age 50 years.
+Approximately 50 percent of individuals with MEN1 will develop features associated with MEN1 by age 20, and more than 95 percent of individuals with MEN1 will develop features by age 50.

 If possible, individuals with MEN1 should avoid smoking cigarettes or cigars and should not be exposed to secondhand smoke, which is associated with an increased risk of developing thymic carcinoid tumors.